 See the post How to use your own registry for information on working with the private registries.

 Securing the registry is important.
 The Docker team made it pretty easy to host your own private docker registry by providing Open Source, Python, and web applications for doing that.
 Don't have an account on CenturyLink Cloud?
 No problem.
-Get started for free and receive a substantial credit toward any of our products or services.
+If you don’t have a CenturyLink Cloud account yet, head over to our website and activate an account.

 Sign up for our Developer-focused newsletter CODE.
 Designed hands-on by developers, for developers.
 Keep up to date on topics of interest: tutorials, tips and tricks, and community building events.